radu-matei/radu-matei.github.io/content/blog/aspnet-core-websockets-middleware.md

 Let's take a step back and see what we have done:

-- we've started by investigating the `WebSocekts` package from ASP .NET Core
+- we've started by investigating the `WebSockets` package from ASP .NET Core
 - we've taken a look at ASP .NET Core middleware
 - we've written a connection manager for WebSocket connections
 - we've written an abstract handler class that deals with connection and disconnection events, while also sending and receiving messages